yunjiewong/SEP-HW/Interview/7-SQL.md

     In few words, a stored procedure is more flexible to write any code that you want while functions have a rigid structure and functionality.

+    function is for calculation, sp can query and calculation purpose

 #### 4. Differences between truncate and delete?
     truncate is faster